Developer Guide

 We also placed emphasis on GUI, making sure that our GUI was suitable and aesthetically pleasing for users.
 Through the process, we also had to learn a great deal of FXML syntax as we did away with SceneBuilder which we thought was hard to use and inflexible.
 Hence, we directly edited the code instead.
 It was also necessary to edit the CSS to change the theme of the application.

 While Pawbook inherited a GUI from AddressBook, we made a conscious effort to not revolve the product too heavily on the GUI.
-Instead of having separate tabs for each of the entities, we decided to make use of the existing ListView
+Instead of having separate tabs for each of the entities, we decided to make use of the existing ListView to display the various types of entities, allowing the user to switch between them using the list command rather than requiring that the user leave their keyboard to reach for their mouse in order to perform a trivial task like this.

 Finally, the team made additional effort into making sure that the documentation was organised, comprehensive and easy to read.
 We all had to pick up PlantUML notation to create the UML diagrams such as activity diagrams and sequence diagram.
 Before submission, we made sure to standardize and make the formatting consistent, positioning of diagrams and overall flow and logic of the User Guide and this Developer Guide.